shamim1258/Shamim/Technology/Python/functions.md

 # Functions

+## Normal Function
+- `def` keyword used to create function.

+## Lambda Function
+-  Anonymous function means that a function is without a name.
+-  `lambda` keyword is used to create anonymous functions.
+-  Syntax
+   -  `lambda arguments : expression`.
+   -  def myfunc(n):
+  return lambda a,b : a * n * b

+mydoubler = myfunc(3)

+print(mydoubler(10,20))
+-  It can have any number of arguments but only one expression, which is evaluated and returned.

 ## Build-in Function
 - The Python interpreter supports many functions that are built-in: sixty-eight, as of Python 3.6.